QLe13/CatPaws/docs/index.md

 Week 1: Feb 20 - Feb 24

--Into planning phase
+- Into planning phase
--Decide on tech stack and assign team roles
+- Decide on tech stack and assign team roles

 Week 2: Feb 27 - March 3

--Complete login and landing page
+- Complete login and landing page
--Differentiate student and admin users
+- Differentiate student and admin users
--Specialize and split into subgroups to handle different tasks
+- Specialize and split into subgroups to handle different tasks

 Week 3: March 6 - 10

--Create all pages and make them navigable
+- Create all pages and make them navigable
--Complete the basic 'Skeleton' (pages, connections, UI) of web pages -Develop the database
+- Complete the basic 'Skeleton' (pages, connections, UI) of web pages
+- Develop the database

 Week 4: March 13 - 17

--Finalize all pages to standards with nearly completed UI -Clean data and populate the database with classes and user accounts
+- Finalize all pages to standards with nearly completed UI
+- Clean data and populate the database with classes and user accounts

 Week 5: March 20 - 24

--Focus on back end
+- Focus on back end
--Implement class registration and removal
+- Implement class registration and removal
--Catch-up time for completion of prior features
+- Catch-up time for completion of prior features

 Week 6: March 27 - 31

--Complete back end functionality
+- Complete back end functionality
--Technical documentation for maintenance team, end users, and customers
+- Technical documentation for maintenance team, end users, and customers

 Week 7: April 3 - Apr 7

--Add additional features requested during development or seen as necessary -Final week to add features
+- Add additional features requested during development or seen as necessary
+- Final week to add features
--Begin hardcore QA testing and bug fixing as soon as features are complete
+- Begin hardcore QA testing and bug fixing as soon as features are complete

 Week 8: April 17 - 21

--Polishing week
+- Polishing week
--Continue QA testing and bug fixing
+- Continue QA testing and bug fixing
--Focus on making the product the best version possible with minimal bugs and hazards -Complete technical documentation for customer, users, and maintenance team
+- Focus on making the product the best version possible with minimal bugs and hazards
+- Complete technical documentation for customer, users, and maintenance team

 Week 9: April 24

--Project Deadline.
+- Project Deadline.
 Project must be completed.
--Present and handoff to maintenance team.
+- Present and handoff to maintenance team.

 # Project Team
 - Derian Mowen - Frontend Team